ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 We are going to add a few features to the OAuth Provider, such as OIDC and use of other endpoints such as introspection.
 Edit the NativeProvider:
-* Look at the Scopes panel, you will see other settings available, but we are not going to change them at this stage.
+* In the Scopes panel, add openid as a scope for the support of OIDC.

 ![Native OAuth provider scopes configuration](./images/native-edit-scopes.png)